-The Company monitors the credit risk in relation to its reinsurance arrangement and investment portfolio by monitoring external credit ratings for the reinsurer and investments directly held by the Company monthly.
-The Company also maintains an appropriate mix of financial instruments and adopts a conservative investment policy.
+The Company monitors the credit risk in relation to its reinsurance arrangement and investment portfolio by monitoring external credit ratings for the reinsurer and investments directly held by the Company on a monthly basis.
+The Company also maintains an appropriate mix of financial instruments and adopts a diversified investment policy.